-If you have ever had an inkling or desire to learn how to play 7 card stud poker, this comprehensive guide is an optimal place to start.
-This simple yet thorough guide will teach you everything you need to know to get started, build a basic strategy and keep improving your game until you have a good grasp on how to play seven card stud.
+If you have ever had a desire to learn how to play 7-card stud poker, this comprehensive guide is a good place to start.
+It will teach you everything you need to know to get started, build a basic strategy, and keep improving your game until you feel confident at the table.

 What Is Seven-Card Stud?

-Seven-Card Stud is a classic poker game in which the goal is to make the best five-card hand out of seven cards that each player is dealt over multiple betting streets.
-It is one of poker’s oldest and, historically, most popular variants and it is just one of the many games that we cover here on one of the best poker sites.
+Seven-card stud is a classic poker game in which the goal is to make the best five-card hand out of seven cards that each player is dealt over multiple betting streets.
+It is one of poker’s oldest and, historically, most popular variants, and it is just one of the many games that we cover here on one of the US poker sites.

 Seven-Card Stud History

-Seven-Card Stud developed from Five-Card Stud, the oldest variant of poker.
+Seven-card stud developed from Five-Card Stud, the oldest variant of poker.
 It gained popularity in the early 1900s and remained the preeminent poker game for nearly a century.
-In some places, especially the East Coast of the United States, it held the place of the most popular game all the way to the global poker boom of early 2000s, when it was overtaken by No-Limit Hold’em.
+In some places, especially the East Coast of the United States, it held the place of the most popular game all the way to the global poker boom of the early 2000s, when it was overtaken by No-Limit Hold’em.

 How Does Seven-Card Stud Compare to Texas Hold’em?